andreknieriem/simplelightbox/README.md

 gallery.next(); // Next Image
 ```
 ### Changelog
+**1.4.0 - Caption Attribute can now be what, you want, or data-title.
+Fixed some small issues**
 **1.3.1 - Bugfix: disable keyboard control if lightbox is closed**
 **1.3.0 - Added current index indicator/counter**
 **1.2.0 - Added option for captions attribute (title or data-title)**